shoriwe/LVaED/markdown/articles/binary_tree.md

 }
 ```

-Based on the example, the result iteration using this steps will be: `1 2 * 3 4 / +`
+Based on the example, the result iteration using this steps will be: `a b * c d / +`

 ### In-Order